 Complete college placement and New Student Orientation prior to acceptance into the program.

 Once applicants are accepted into the program, they will attend an advising session for detailed instructions on program admission tasks required before the course starts.

 Applications for all semesters will be accepted in the K. Ray Bailey Student Services Center on a first-come, first-served basis, starting September for the upcoming year fall/spring semesters and anytime prior to the first class meeting for the current semester.
 A maximum of 17 seats are available for Fall/Spring semesters on the main campus and an alternate list will be maintained for each semester once the first 17 seats have been filled.
 Applicants will be placed on the waiting list according to the date they complete an Eligibility Form/Placement Information (PI) form with an advisor.

 Pre-Limited Advisors work with students applying to this program, and they can be reached at email@example.com.
 After you obtain a seat you will be given an acceptance letter with more detailed information.
 The acceptance letter will also list multiple advising session options (choose one) where you will get registration instructions by the Phlebotomy faculty advisors.

 It costs approximately $1,500-$2,000 for tuition, books, uniforms, CPR class, medical exams, immunizations, etc. Costs may vary depending on if you need the PSY class and/or extra immunizations.
 Due to the credit hour total, the phlebotomy certificate is not eligible for financial aid.
-Tuition cost can be divided into 3 payments over the time frame of the semester.
+Tuition costs can be divided into 3 payments over the time frame of the semester.